ray-project/ray/doc/source/rllib/rllib-catalogs.rst

 The second example showcases how to use the base :py:class:`~ray.rllib.core.models.catalog.Catalog` to create an ``model`` and an ``action distribution``.
-Besides these, we create a ``head network`` that fits these two by hand to show how you can combine RLlib's :py:class:`~ray.rllib.core.models.base.ModelConfig` API and Catalog.
+Besides these, we create a ``head network`` by hand that fits these two by hand.
-Extending Catalog to also build this ``head network`` is how Catalog is meant to be extended, which we cover later in this guide.

 .. dropdown:: **Customize a policy head**
     :animate: fade-in-slide-down